 Canadian business leaders have reached a pivotal moment in their sustainability efforts.
 For many organizations, the period of low-hanging sustainability fruit is over.
-It is now time for leaders in the Canadian marketplace to raise the bar, reach high and wide, and create innovative sustainability opportunities.
+It is now time for leaders in the Canadian marketplace to create innovative sustainability opportunities.

 The 10 Sustainability Challenges For Canadian Business in 2013

 - How can businesses contribute to effective, integrated public policy on the right issues?